typhdotcom/diaspora/README.md

 * `disjoint_cycles_energy_additive`: Their energies add (Pythagorean).
 * `edge_disjoint_cycles_orthogonal`: Edge-disjoint cycles have orthogonal harmonic forms (generalizes vertex-disjoint case).
 * `vertex_disjoint_implies_edge_disjoint`: Vertex-disjointness ⟹ edge-disjointness.
+* `edge_disjoint_cycles_dimension_bound`: k pairwise edge-disjoint embedded cycles ⟹ `dim(H) ≥ k`.

 Interpretation: ZFC-style classical set theory plays the role of a vacuum.
 A classical universe admits well-founded membership hierarchies with no Russell-like paradoxes.
 Closing a loop is exactly the move that leaves this classical phase.
 Spatially separated paradoxes don't interact - mass from one frozen contradiction doesn't feel another unless they share edges.
 Cycles that meet at vertices but use different edges (like the communication cycle in a fused pair of triangles) remain orthogonal - what matters is channel-disjointness, not junction-disjointness.
+The dimension bound shows that independent cycles contribute independent modes: the harmonic subspace has room for at least as many degrees of freedom as there are edge-disjoint cycles.

 ### `Diaspora/Logic/Inverse.lean`